The Analytic Arc Cover Problem and its Applications to Contiguous Art Gallery, Polygon Separation, and Shape Carving: The Contiguous Art Gallery Problem

 \begin{proof} The $P$ is a simple polygon, the triangle with vertices $p,p',y$ must be contained entirely inside the polygon, including each of its edges.
 See \cref{fig:suffix-prefix-unnecessary}. \end{proof}

 \begin{lemma} Let $P$ be a polygon and $x$ be a point along the boundary.
-Then, it is possible to compute, in polynomial time, the the furthest edge around the polygon counter-clockwise for which some guard point inside the polygon contains the initial location up to \emph{some} non-vertex point along the edge in its visibility region. \end{lemma} Note that this is different from computing the furthest point counter-clockwise, although it does narrow down which edge that point is on.
+Then, it is possible to compute, in polynomial time, the furthest edge around the polygon counter-clockwise so that some guard point inside the polygon has a visibility region that includes the entire boundary counter-clockwise from $x$ to the edge, as well as some part of the edge beyond the endpoint. \end{lemma} Note that this is slightly different from computing the furthest point counter-clockwise, although it does narrow down which edge that point is on.

 \begin{proof} Starting at $x$, traverse the polygon in counter-clockwise order.
 For each edge encountered, start by computing the visibility region of the shared vertex in the path so far.
 Intersect this with the visibility region computed so far.
-By \cref{lemma:suffix-prefix-unnecessary}, this is no different than intersecting the visibility polygons over the continually changing point of the boundary for each edge.
+By \cref{lemma:suffix-prefix-unnecessary}, this is no different than intersecting the visibility polygons~\cite{ga-lacvpp-81} over the continually changing point of the boundary for each edge, which can be done in polynomial time~\cite{wa-hsrupas-77}.
 Then, if the visibility region becomes empty, halt, since only a partial edge is visible.
 Before the next iteration, check if any part of the visibility region is contained in the half-plane aligned with the edge, directed inside the polygon.
 If not, halt, since no part of the next edge will be visible. \end{proof}

 The remaining lemmas build on each other.
 Each deals with a pair of line segments $e$ and $f$, and we will use some common notation for brevity.
 In particular, each lemma will map points on $e$ to a particular point on $f$, each in parametrized form.
 These represent edges in the general problem, although we need not consider the general problem until the main proof.
 Specifically, assume $e=(p_e,p_e')$ and $f=(p_f,p_f')$.
 Then a point along each can be defined by parameters $t$ and $r$, as $\left(p_e+t(p_e'-p_e)\right)$ and $\left(p_f+r(p_f'-p_f)\right)$.
 For concise statements, we let $e_t$ and $f_r$ denote each of these respective parametrized points.